dSupertramp/AItrika/README.md

 - Full text (when available)
 - Genes
 - Diseases
-- Associations between genes and diseases (powered by LLMs)
+- Associations between genes and diseases (powered by LLMs and LangChain)
 - MESH terms
 - Other terms